Written by Mitch Glazer, Michael O’Donoghue, and Charles Dickens

 Karen Allen is Cross’ do-gooder ex-girlfriend whom he hasn’t seen in fifteen years.
 They are a complete contrast to each other.
 Claire has a heart of gold and runs a homeless shelter.
 She may be too much of a goody-goody in some ways, but in the sequences with Cross during “Christmas past” it’s evident that she brought out the humanity in him.
 His own selfishness drove her away and drove out his humanity.
 This is the first time there’s a clue in the film that he’s ever thought of something beside ratings and getting ahead.

 Murray’s brother John portrays his brother James here.
-Another brother, Brian Doyle-Murray makes an appearance as their father in a sequence in the past.
+Another brother, Brian Doyle-Murray makes an appearance like their father in a sequence in the past.

 The makeup effects are also excellent.
 Particularly when Cross’ long-dead boss comes back from the dead to warn him of the visitors who are about to come his way.